 Moving from the US to Australia

-Moving from the US to Australia – Everything You Need to Know
+Moving to Australia – Everything You Need to Know

 Every year, thousands of people from all around the world decide to take the leap and move to Australia.
 This is not a surprise since “The land down under” has plenty of things to offer to its new residents.
 Other than the fact that on average Australia has more than 230 sunny days per year, it has also one of the lowest air pollution levels in the whole wide world.